Stone wrist-guard: Original use

 Famous burials containing stone wrist-guards include the Amesbury Archer and the Barnack burial.

+Stephen Lalor, in a 2025 EXARC Journal piece, conducted practical studies on what stone wrist-guards may have been used for.
+His experience was that the guards were neither useful either to protect the forearm from the bow string, or strong enough to act as a shield on the outer arm.
+He concluded that they actually may have been portable whetstones used for sharpening copper knives, and this is supported by the fact that traces of copper have been found on wrist-guards, and that they disappeared shortly after bronze replaced copper as the dominant metal.

 Terminology

 The wrist-guards are commonly classified following either the 1970 Atkinson classification (cited in Clarke 1970) or the 2006 Smith classification.
 Of the two, it is the 2006 Smith classification which is less rigid and more descriptive.
 It uses a three-character system to classify the objects on three simple characteristics:

 Total number of perforations: (e.g., 2, 4, 6, etc.)